Big picture bookshop:

 This workshop is by acceptance and referral only.
 If you are interested in attending, please email me for instructions.
 The workshop fills fast, so check with me sooner, rather than later.

-Cost: $1800 for four-day intensive workshop in a comfortable setting (no cold metal folding chairs, just comfy couches).
+Cost: $1800 for two-day intensive workshop in a comfortable setting (no cold metal folding chairs, just comfy couches).

-- December 1, 2017 Enrollment ends.
-Sign up soon as the workshop fills FAST and 4 spots are already filled!
+July 1 -- Enrollment ends.
+Sign up soon as the workshop fills FAST !
 50% deposit due upon acceptance to hold your spot.

 Due to logistics and advanced preparation, all deposits and payments are non-refundable, except in the rare case that David or I must cancel and are unable to reschedule.

-Attendees who are published: Susan Henderson (her next book, The Flicker of Old Dreams which she worked on in our workshop is due out Spring 2018), Patricia Santana (her next book she worked on in the workshop is due out 2018), Rachel Groves (worked on two novels in our workshop -- her collection of short stories will be published in November 2018).
-Attendees also about to be published: Pia Kealey and Kari Wergeland, and really all the attendees.
+Attendees who are published: Susan Henderson, author of The Flicker of Old Dreams which she worked on in our workshop released Mar 2018, Patricia Santana (her latest book she worked on in the workshop is due out soon), Rachel Groves (worked on two novels in our workshop -- her award-winning collection of short stories, When We Were Someone Else was published in November 2018).

 We have numerous repeat students.
 This is a sign that something’s working!
 Here’s what some are saying about the workshop: